 Film and Visual Studies

-In the past quarter century, the study of film has undergone dramatic changes and expansions.
-Current historical and theoretical research addresses the social, aesthetic, and economic importance of cinema for the twentieth century.
-And at the beginning of a new century, television, video, and the digital arts, as well as new forms of performance, design, and contemporary art, are transforming and enriching cinematic expressive possibility.
+In the past quarter century, the study of film has undergone dramatic changes.
+Current historical and theoretical research addresses the social, aesthetic, and economic importance of cinema for the twentieth and twenty-first centuries.
+As we enter a new millennium television, video, and the digital arts, as well as new forms of performance, design, and contemporary art, are transforming and enriching expressive possibility.
 The global reach of the film/media industries challenge us to comprehend how the screen arts inflect our understanding of culture and society, and how cultural knowledge and experience abide in moving images.
-The impact of new imaging technologies on science is equally important, offering exciting new modalities for the study of image making in the post-millennial era.
+The impact of new imaging technologies on science is equally important, offering exciting new modalities for the study of contemporary image making.

 Since the 1990s, advanced research in film studies has assumed a broader investment in visual culture at large.
 The founding vision of the Carpenter Center for the Visual Arts at Harvard—which already in the 1950s recognized the interrelatedness of film, video, mixed media, design, architecture, performance, and installation art in the visual and performing arts—has thus proved to be prescient.
 Recent years have also witnessed a compelling institutional and intellectual convergence between the history and philosophy of art and the cultural study of space on one hand, and film history and theory on the other.
 This convergence is motivated by an idea of visual culture with three inextricably bound research emphases: one object-based (visual media and their interrelationships), one institutional (the emergence of visual studies as an international and cross-disciplinary mode of research), and one theoretical (the philosophical interrogation of the social nature of vision and visuality, especially in its cinematic forms).

 The first emphasis recognizes commonalities between visual media—painting, sculpture, photography, cinema, and video—and the critical theories that elaborate them.
 It concerns itself primarily with spatial media deployed in two- and three-dimensional environments—painting, photography, architecture—as well as time-based spatial arts such as cinema, electronic and digital media (including video, television and the varieties of new media), and installation art.
-In this focus on the arts of vision, vision is an active, complex process that rarely takes place in the absence of other perceptual information.
+In this focus, vision is an active, complex process that rarely takes place in the absence of other perceptual information.
 Spatial media, along with their histories and theories, cannot be considered independently of literature and the performing arts.

 Contemporary manifestations of visual culture are also increasingly defined by the interdependence of media.
 For example, the moving image today is not only projected on cinema screens; it is also deployed in cinema multiplexes, on home television, portable computers and other types of personal displays as well as in public spaces such as airports or on building facades, and worked into installation art and live performance.
-In each instance, conditions of perception, interpretation, and evaluation shift as the image cycles through different social contexts and technologies of presentation.
-The study of film and visual culture is thus motivated by a renewed concern with images and their seminal role in the representation and formulation of knowledge in past and contemporary societies.
-Art history and aesthetics likewise draw inspiration from the renewed currency of the visual in the present era while recognizing both the power and complexity of cinematic and electronic imaging.
+In each instance, conditions of perception, interpretation, and evaluation shift as sights and sounds circulate through different social contexts and technologies of presentation.
+The study of film and visual culture is thus motivated by a renewed concern with images and their seminal role in the representation and formulation of knowledge.
+Art history and aesthetics likewise draw inspiration from the renewed currency of the visual while recognizing both the power and complexity of cinematic and electronic imaging.
 At the same time, film studies, art history, the history of science, and architectural theory have initiated a sophisticated dialogue concerning what the “visual” means and how it functions in contemporary society.

-From its first appearance on the Harvard campus, film studies has been conceived as the multidisciplinary foundation for a broader study of visual experience.
-From Paul Sachs’s incorporation of film into the academic and curatorial focus of the fine arts to Rudolf Arnheim’s consideration of the medium in his investigations of visual thinking, and from Hugo Münsterberg’s forays into the psychological reception of moving images to Stanley Cavell’s groundbreaking philosophical reflections on the medium, Harvard has maintained a long tradition of engaging cinema through the cultural, visual, spatial, and philosophical questions it raises.
-This tradition is a source of strength and impetus for the department and its resources.
-It continues today in the various film courses offered through departments of language that investigate cultural and historical aspects of the medium to courses in Visual and Environmental Studies that focus on film’s relationship to spatiality and architecture.
+From its first appearance on the Harvard campus, film studies have been conceived as the multidisciplinary foundation for a broader study of visual experience.
+From Paul Sachs’s incorporation of film into the academic and curatorial focus of the fine arts to Rudolf Arnheim’s consideration of the medium in his investigations of visual thinking, and from Hugo Münsterberg’s forays into the psychological reception of moving images to Stanley Cavell’s groundbreaking philosophical reflections on the medium, Harvard has maintained a long and venerable tradition of engaging cinema through the cultural, visual, spatial, and philosophical questions it raises.
+This tradition is a source of strength and impetus for the department.
+It continues today in the various film courses offered in departments of literature that investigate cultural and historical aspects of the medium to courses in Visual and Environmental Studies that focus on film’s relationship to spatiality and architecture.

 Objectives of the PhD Program

-2. To cultivate forms of awareness that are particularly attentive to the place of moving images within larger histories and their connections to both traditional and emerging arts, disciplines, and fields of endeavor.
+2. To cultivate forms of awareness which are particularly attentive to the place of moving images within larger histories and their connections to both traditional and emerging arts, disciplines, and fields of endeavor.

-The PhD in Film and Visual Studies is a research degree that emphasizes the theory and history of moving images in relation to the visual arts.
+The PhD in Film and Visual Studies emphasizes the theory and history of moving images in relation to the visual arts.
 The Program does not admit candidates for a terminal AM degree.
 Students may apply for a master’s degree after advancing to PhD candidacy by satisfactorily completing their coursework and exams as indicated below.
 The expected timetable for completion of the degree is five to six years.

 Residence and academic standing.
-Two years of enrollment for full-time study are a minimum requirement, with a minimum of at least 14 courses completed with honor grades (no grade lower than B-).
+Two years of enrollment for full-time study are a minimum requirement, with a minimum of at least 14 courses completed with no grade lower than B.

 Courses.
-A minimum of 14 courses must be completed no later than the end of the second year.
-Normal progression would include eight courses in the first year and six courses in the second in order to provide time for preparation for the general examination as well as flexibility to pursue course work in neighboring fields of study.
+A minimum of 14 courses must be completed by the end of the second year.
+Normal progression would include eight courses in the first year and six courses in the second in order to prepare for the general examination and to pursue course work in neighboring fields of study.

 - At least seven of the 14 courses must be at the 200 (graduate) level.